How to react to dramatic market swings

 Perform your Self-Affirmations

-Your portfolio was built, and is continually monitored and updated to address and adapt to periods of volatility.
+Your portfolio was built, and is regularly reviewed and updated to address and adapt to periods of volatility.
 Realize that, as one of our dear clients, you are already prepared for a recession or market decline because your long-term strategy was designed with this in mind.
 Proactively do nothing different.
 Keep calm and carry on!